The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 The Dent family house on 4th & Cerre streets in St. Louis where Grant and Julia were married on August 22nd 1848.
 Image Source.

-After his marriage, Grant moved around in various postings, eventually to San Francisco and the Oregon Territory.
+After his marriage, Grant moved around in various postings, eventually heading to San Francisco and the Oregon Territory.
 Mrs. Grant returned to her home at White Haven and had her first child, a son they named Frederick Dent Grant—after her brother and Grant’s friend.

 Across the country, Grant found the separations from his wife very difficult.